openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 ## Starting Flows

-Now that you have created two components and a flow, it is time to start this flow.
+Now that you have created a components and a flow, it is time to start this flow.

 Stay in the flows section and look for the flow you just created.
 On the right side you will the a "play" symbol.